What's included, what's next door, what's nearby.

 Six-person hot tub at the lakefront, looking straight out over the lake, 39°C year-round.
 In February you can watch your breath go up and the stars come out at the same time.
 Cover is heavy — there's a counterweight on the right.

-Lacanche range.
+La Cornue range.
 Sub-Zero.
 Double ovens.

-Regulation court.
 Paddles in the bin.

-Regulation pickleball court (twenty by forty-four feet).
+Pickleball court.
 Paddles and balls in the bin by the gate.
 The kids play until dark; bracket play tends to break out by Saturday.

 Ping-pong, chess, the rainy-day default.